Classifying Tractable Instances of the Generalized Cable-Trench Problem: Introduction

 \section{Introduction}

 We begin with a connected graph $G=(V, E)$, where $V$ is the set of vertices and $E$ is the set of edges.
-Each edge is represented by pairs of the vertices they adjoin along with a weight function $\gamma: E\to \R$.
+Each edge is represented by pairs of the vertices they adjoin.
+We call $G$ a weighted graph if we have a weight function $\gamma: E\to \R$.
 The \textit{minimum spanning tree} problem and the \textit{single-source shortest paths} problem are problems in the study of combinatorial algorithms with efficient and well-studied solutions.

-The \textit{minimum spanning tree} problem is the problem of finding a connected acyclic graph $T = (V', E')$ such that $V'=V$ and $E'\subseteq E$ (referred to as a spanning tree) such that the sum of the weight of each edge in $E'$ is minimized over all possible spanning trees.
-The problem is efficiently solved by Prim's algorithm, which builds the tree by placing vertices in a priority queue and adding edges between vertices already inside the tree and vertices adjacent to vertices inside the tree.
+The \textit{minimum spanning tree} problem is the problem of finding a connected acyclic graph $T = (V', E')$ such that $V'=V$ and $E'\subseteq E$ (referred to as a spanning tree) such that the sum of the weights of each edge in $E'$, with respect to some weight function $\gamma$, is minimized over all possible spanning trees.
+The total weight of such a $T$ is called the \textit{cost} of that minimum spanning tree, denoted $W_{MST}(T,\gamma)$.
+This problem is efficiently solved by Prim's algorithm, in which the spanning tree is constructed by iteratively adding the vertex $v$ such that the cost of adding $v$ is minimized.
+This is accomplished via a priority queue in which high priorities are assigned to low-cost vertices.

-The \textit{single-source shortest paths} problem specifies a distinguished vertex, called the root $r$, and asks to find a spanning tree $T$ for which the distance of a root path from $r$ to every vertex $w\in V$ with respect to weight function $\gamma$ is minimized for each $w$ (by convention, the length of the path from $r$ to $r$ is $0$).
+The \textit{single-source shortest paths} problem specifies a distinguished vertex, called the root $r$, and asks to find a spanning tree $T$ for which the total weight of a root path from $r$ to every vertex $w\in V$, with respect to weight function $\gamma$, is minimized for all $w$ (by convention, the length of the path from $r$ to $r$ is $0$).
+The total weights of all root paths in such a $T$ is called the \textit{cost} of that single-source shortest paths tree, denoted $W_{SPT}(T,\gamma)$.
 The single-source shortest paths problem is efficiently solved by Dijkstra's algorithm.
 Similarly, vertices are placed in a priority queue and vertices are added to the shortest paths tree as the distance of the corresponding root path is updated.

+A note on uniqueness.
+In both the minimum spanning tree and single-source shortest path tree problems the specific tree attaining minimum cost may not be unique.
+However, the minimum attainable value of the cost function \emph{is} unique.
+In this paper, we focus on attaining this unique minimum cost.
+Even when an explicit construction of a tree attaining such a value is given, we do not mean to imply that this solution is unique, only that the cost associated is indeed minimal.